 The Bank has established a 401(k) Plan (the "Plan").
 All employees are eligible to participate after they have attained the age of 18.
 The employees may contribute up to the maximum percentage allowable by law of their compensation to the Plan.
-During 2014 and 2013, the Bank has elected to make a 3% safe harbor contribution for all employees.
+During 2015 and 2014, the Bank has elected to make a 3% safe harbor contribution for all employees.
 This contribution is vested immediately.
-The Bank's contribution to the Plan for the years ended December 31, 2014 and 2013 was \$53,635 and \$54,964, respectively.
+The Bank's contribution to the Plan for the years ended December 31, 2015 and 2014 was \$70,970 and \$53,635, respectively.

 The Bank has implemented non-qualified Supplemental Executive Retirement Plans for certain executive officers that provide for payments upon retirement, death or disability.
-As of December 31, 2014 and 2013, other liabilities include \$104,491 and \$65,324 accrued under these plans, respectively.
-As of December 31, 2014 and 2013, salaries and employee benefits expense includes \$39,167 and \$35,602 expensed under these plans, respectively.
+As of December 31, 2015 and 2014, other liabilities include \$147,496 and \$104,491 accrued under these plans, respectively.
+For the years ended December 31, 2015 and 2014, salaries and employee benefits expense includes \$43,005 and \$39,167 expensed under these plans, respectively.